bahtiyartan/troia/docs/variablesscope.rst

 	CONFIRM                : Selected value after a confirm or option message.
 	SQL                    : Latest SQL Query that is sent to database.

 It is not allowed to define variables which have same name with a system variable.
-Most of them starts with SYS_ or SYS prefix, although there are exceptions such as SQL, CONFIRM etc.
+Most of them starts with SYS prefix, although there are exceptions such as SQL, CONFIRM etc.